 Tiltmeter on Mau Loa, Hawaai

-By monitoring the movement of tectonic plates and changes in the surface of the volcano scientists can predict the likelihood of a volcanic eruption and forecast which areas should be prepared for one.
+By monitoring the movement of tectonic plates and changes in the surface of the volcano, scientists can predict the likelihood of a volcanic eruption and forecast which areas should be prepared for one.
 Predicting when a volcano is at risk of eruption allows time for evacuation plans to be initiated.

 Protection is one of the most challenging aspects of reducing the risks of a volcanic eruption.
 Lava flows, lahars and ash fallout cannot be protected against.
-As the result of this evacuation is the only real way of reducing the risks associated with volcanic eruptions.
+As a result of this evacuation is the only real way of reducing the risks associated with volcanic eruptions.

 In the past, a range of techniques have been used to protect settlements from the risk of a volcanic eruption with mixed results.
 The US airforce has dropped bombs on advancing lava flows in Hawaii in a bid to re-direct the flow away from settlements.
 The aim was to destroy tubes below the ground through which lava was flowing.
 In practice, while the bombs created craters in parts of the tubes, they were very quickly filled with lava.

 Probably one of the most successful lava stops occurred in Iceland during the 1970s.
 Lava from the volcano Eldfell on the island of Haimey threatened the harbour and town.
-For over 4 months the lava was blasted with sea water.
-The lava flow was re-directed and the harbour was saved, though 1/5th of the town was lost.
+For over 4 months the lava was blasted with seawater.
+The lava flow was re-directed, and the harbour was saved, though 1/5th of the town was lost.

 One of the most effective ways of reducing the risk of a volcanic eruption is having an evacuation plan.
 This involves ensuring evacuation strategies are in place along with emergency shelter and food supplies being planned for.

 Local people can also be educated about actions they can take to reduce the risk of loss of life or injury.
-People are taught that if they are unable to be evacuated what they should do to protect themselves e.g. go indoors to avoid falling ash and rock.
+People are taught that if they are unable to be evacuated what they should do to protect themselves, e.g. go indoors to avoid falling ash and rock.